 - Shielded Twisted Pair (STP) Cable

-STP cables feature an additional shielding layer that protects against external electromagnetic interference.
-This makes them ideal for environments with high electrical noise, such as industrial facilities and hospitals, where data integrity is critical.
-Use cases include networking in factories with heavy machinery and medical facilities with sensitive equipment.
+STP cables feature an additional shielding layer that protects against external electromagnetic interference, making it ideal for industrial facilities and medical environments with sensitive equipment.

 - Unshielded Twisted Pair (UTP) Cable